What is Lamictal ODT?

 jaundice (yellowing of the skin or eyes); or

 pale skin, cold hands and feet, easy bruising, unusual bleeding.

 tremor, loss of coordination;

 dry mouth, nausea, vomiting, stomach pain, diarrhea;

 sleep problems (insomnia).

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-Other drugs may interact with lamotrigine, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.
+Other drugs may affect Lamictal ODT, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Tell your doctor about all your current medicines and any medicine you start or stop using.